 A model with decaying dark matter into dark radiation in early/late Universe ($\tau\ll t_s$ / $\tau\gg t_s$, where $ t_s$ is the time of last scattering) increases/decreases the expansion rate $H(a;\rho_b,\rho_{\gamma},\rho_c,\rho_{DR},\rho_{DE})$ at high/low redshifts as it predicts a smaller matter content and a larger radiation content as time evolves (the early/late Universe is dominated by the radiation/matter and the dark radiation density decreases more rapidly than the matter density, $\rho_{DR}\propto a^{-4}$ and $\rho_c\propto a^{-3}$).
-In the case of $\tau\ll t_s$, the faster cosmological expansion $H(z)$ decreases the scale of the sound horizon $r_s$ in Eq. (\ref{rsdef}) because the baryon-to-photon ratio, and thus $c_s$ in Eq. (\ref{csdef}), is tightly constrained by CMB fluctuations and BBN \cite{Ade:2015rim}.
+In the case of $\tau\ll t_s$, the faster cosmological expansion $H(z)$ decreases the scale of the sound horizon $r_s$ in Eq. (\ref{rsdef}) because the baryon-to-photon ratio, and thus $c_s$ in Eq. (\ref{csdef}), is tightly constrained by CMB fluctuations and BBN \citep{Ade:2015rim}.
 In the context of the degeneracy $H_0 r_s$ shown in Eq. (\ref{thetas}) the lower scale of the sound horizon $r_s$ yields a larger value of $H_0$.
 In the case of $\tau\gg t_s$, the lower dimensionless normalized Hubble rate $E(z)$ in the late-time leads to a larger value of $H_0$ since $\theta_s$ and $r_s$ must be kept fixed in Eq. (\ref{thetas}).
-Accordingly, both early and late decaying dark matter model are able to alleviate the Hubble constant $H_0$ tension (for a detailed discussion, see Ref. \cite{Anchordoqui:2020djl}).
+Accordingly, both early and late decaying dark matter model are able to alleviate the Hubble constant $H_0$ tension \citep[see][for a detailed discussion]{Anchordoqui:2020djl,Anchordoqui:2022gmw}.

-There are alternative decaying dark matter models such as the many-body or $2$-body decaying cold dark matter scenarios \cite{Blackadder:2014wpa} and the decaying warm dark matter scenario \cite{Blinov:2020uvz}.
+There are alternative decaying dark matter models such as the light dark matter \citep{Alcaniz:2019kah}, the dynamical dark matter \citep{Desai:2019pvs}, the many-body or $2$-body decaying cold dark matter scenarios \citep{Blackadder:2014wpa} and the decaying warm dark matter scenario \citep{Blinov:2020uvz}.
 In the $2$-body decaying cold dark matter scenario the decaying dark matter produces two particles, one massive warm dark matter particle and one massless relativistic particle (dark radiation).
-This scenario can address the Hubble constant $H_0$ tension \cite{Vattis:2019efj,Clark:2020miy,Haridasu:2020xaa} and the $\sigma_8$ growth tension \cite{Abellan:2021bpx}.
+This scenario can address the Hubble constant $H_0$ tension \citep{Vattis:2019efj,Clark:2020miy,Haridasu:2020xaa} and the $\sigma_8$ growth tension \citep{Abellan:2021bpx}.